-We are a broad coalition of trade, business and education bodies campaigning for a fair and managed immigration system to keep us open to the workers the UK economy needs.
+We are a broad coalition of trade, business and education bodies campaigning for a fair and managed immigration system to keep us open to the workers the UK economy needs to thrive.

 A lowered salary threshold

-The £30,000 salary threshold must be lowered to around £20,000 to bring it in line with the proposed skills threshold and the labour market;
+If the Government chooses to continue to use salary thresholds, it must be lowered to around £20,000 to bring it in line with the proposed skills threshold and the labour market.

 Eight tests for a fair and managed approach to immigration